 Imagine being on the edge of 18 with your dreams finally coming into place; the old family car is soon to be yours, you just committed to your dream school, a documentary featuring your high school football team is filming your practices, and a prosperous football career is just a touchdown away.
+You imagine it now, your name being one of the fan favorites on the top 10 US sport books sites while being a top player for the NFL.
 Then, imagine being thrown into a jail cell at 17 years old and replacing the title of “star athlete” with “registered sex offender” all due to a lie and a failing criminal justice system that allowed you to take the fall for something you did not do.

 For Brian Banks, this is his harsh reality.